 The following are the tools Vibration Research recommends for conducting the test:

-- GMW14201 Specification from General Motors Corporation
+- GMW14201 specification from General Motors Corporation

-- VR9500 or VR8500 Vibration Controller
+- VR9500 or VR10500 vibration controller

 - RecorderVIEW waveform recording option

-- MATLAB 7(r14) or newer
+- MATLAB 7(r14) or newer and GMW14201 MATLAB script

-- One shaker control accelerometer
+- One (1) shaker control accelerometer

 - One (1) shaker with fixturing capable of running the specification